immersivecognition/unity-experiment-framework/README.md

 </p>

 # UXF - Unity Experiment Framework
-A set of C# scripts which simplifies management of human-based experiments developed in Unity.
+A set of components which simplify human behaviour experiments developed in the Unity engine.
 This is the development project, if you want to download the package, see [Releases](https://github.com/jackbrookes/unity-experiment-framework/releases/latest).

 ## Get started